On resolution of 1-dimensional foliations on 3-manifolds: Examples and complements

 \subsection{Local holonomy and semicomplete persistent nilpotent singularities}

-To close this paper we again turn our attention to semicomplete vector fields.
+To close this section, we turn our attention to semicomplete vector fields once again.
 Assume that $X$ is a vector field whose associated foliation $\fol$ possesses a persistent nilpotent singularity at $(0,0,0) \in \C^3$.
 Assume also that $X$ is semicomplete.
 Owing to Theorem~\ref{teo_semi-complete}, the vector field $X$ has the normal form in Theorem~\ref{normalformpersistentnilpotent} with $n=2$.
 In fact, denoting by $S$ the formal separatrix of $\fol$ giving rise to a sequence of infinitely near nilpotent singularities, we have ${\rm mult} \, (X,S) = {\rm mult} \, (\fol,S) = 2$.
 These vector fields are thus very close to the examples of Sancho and Sanz.

 This raises the problem of classifying semicomplete vector fields in the Sancho and Sanz family.
 In what follows we will conduct this classification only in the special case $\lambda =0$, i.e. when the formal separatrix $S$ is actually convergent.
-Our purpose in doing this is to point out the role played by the holonomy of this separatrix.
-Furthermore, by dealing only with the case of convergent separatrices, we avoid some technical difficulties that would require a longer discussion: this discussion however is not really indispensable from the point of view of this paper.
-Finally we also note that the material developed below includes Lemma~\ref{lemma_holonomy} already used in the study of the vector field $Z = x^2 \partial /\partial x + xz \partial /\partial y + (y -xz) \partial /\partial z$.
+Our purpose in doing so is to point out the role played by the holonomy of this separatrix which shares some ideas with the proof of Theorem~\ref{teo_semi-complete} in the case $h(0,0,0) =0$.
+Furthermore, by dealing only with the case of convergent separatrices, we avoid some technical difficulties that would require a longer discussion: whereas certainly interesting, this discussion is not really indispensable from the point of view of this paper.
+Finally, we also note that the material developed below includes Lemma~\ref{lemma_holonomy} already used in the study of the vector field $Z = x^2 \partial /\partial x + xz \partial /\partial y + (y -xz) \partial /\partial z$.

 We begin by recalling the context of the proof of Theorem~\ref{teo_semi-complete}.
 After performing the weight~$2$ blow-up, we have found an open path $c$ contained in a leaf of the blown-up foliation $\Pi^{\ast} \fol$ over which the integral of the corresponding time-form is equal to zero.
-Whereas this implies that $\Pi^{\ast} X$ is not semicomplete, in the case $n=2$ and $k=0$ we were not able to conclude that $\Pi (c(0)) \neq \Pi (c(1))$: the possibility of having $X$ semicomplete cannot be ruled out.
+Whereas this implies that $\Pi^{\ast} X$ is not semicomplete, we were not able to conclude that $\Pi (c(0)) \neq \Pi (c(1))$ when $n=2$ and $k=0$.
+Thus, if $n=2$ and $k=0$ then the possibility of having $X$ semicomplete cannot be ruled out.
 Let us then consider this problem for the Sancho and Sanz family with $\lambda =0$, i.e. for the family of vector fields having the form

 We note once and for all that the case $\alpha =0$ and $\beta =1$ correspond to the previously discussed vector field~$Z$.

 Let $V$ be a neighborhood of the origin where $X$ is assumed to be semicomplete.
 Denote by $S$ the separatrix of $\fol$ given by the invariant axis $\{y = z = 0\}$.
 Fix a local transverse section $\Sigma_r$ through a base point $(r,0,0) \in V$.
 Denote by $L_p$ the leaf of $\fol$ passing through the point $(r, p)$ with $p \in \Sigma_r$ (with the evident identifications).
 If $p$ is close enough to~$(0,0)$, then the closed path $c(t) = (re^{2\pi i t},0,0)$ can be lifted, with respect to the projection on the $x$-axis, into a path $c_p$ contained in $L_p$.
 Furthermore we have